Kivett and Myers: History

+Legacy

+In addition to HNTB as the firm's official successor, Kivett & Myers employees would found over fifty independent architecture firms in the Kansas City area.
+The largest and best-known of these is BNIM, founded by R. Bruce Patty and three other Kivett associates in 1970.

-In 1978 the Kansas City civil engineering and architecture firm HNTB acquired Kivett and Myers and went on to build several professional stadiums, indoor arenas, and ballparks.
-Several of the firm's architects also went on to open a sports architecture office in Kansas City for HOK in 1983, now the independent firm of Populous, with offices in Kansas City, London, and Brisbane.
-In 1988 several more architects left HNTB and opened a sports architecture office in Kansas City for Ellerbe Becket (since acquired by AECOM).
+HNTB went on to build several professional stadiums, indoor arenas and ballparks.
+Several of the firm's architects also went on to open a sports architecture office in Kansas City for Hellmuth, Obata & Kassabaum in 1983, now the independent firm of Populous, with offices in Kansas City, London and Brisbane.
+In 1988 several more architects left HNTB and opened a sports architecture office in Kansas City for Ellerbe Becket.
 This practice was known primarily for professional indoor sports arenas, but was also responsible for several major stadia.